Rydell History, Family Crest & Coats of Arms

-Where did the English Rydell family come from?
-What is the English Rydell family crest and coat of arms?
-When did the Rydell family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Rydell family history?Rydell is a name that was brought to England by the ancestors of the Rydell family when they migrated to the region after the Norman Conquest in 1066.
-The Rydell family lived in Yorkshire at Ryedale or in Westmorland at Ryedel.
+Rydell is a name that was brought to England by the ancestors of the Rydell family when they migrated to the region after the Norman Conquest in 1066.
+The Rydell family lived in Yorkshire at Ryedale or in Westmorland at Rydal with Loughrigg.
 The name Riddell and its variants occur in both locations.
 Rydell is a classic example of an English polygenetic surname, which is a surname that was developed in a number of different locations and adopted by various families independently.

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Rydell have been found, including Riddell, Riddle, Riddall, Riddells, Ridel and others.

-Another 38 words (3 lines of text) are included under the topic Early Rydell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Rydell Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Rydell family moved to Ireland, but this topic is not covered in this excerpt.
-Another 139 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Rydell were among those contributors: William Riddell settled in Virginia in 1635; Archibald Riddell settled in New Jersey in 1685; Sarah Riddall settled in Virginia in 1640 with her husband.